-Management has assessed that the recoverable amount of the North Asia CGU is lower than its carrying amount, and hence its non-financial assets of North Asia CGU remained fully impaired.
+Management has assessed that the non-financial assets of North Asia CGU should remain fully impaired since prior years.
 Management has also assessed that the recoverable amount of the South Asia CGU is above the carrying value of its net assets, and concluded that its non-financial assets of South Asia CGU are not impaired.